 Here is a leaflet containing how these written methods develop.

-We would like to share with you some maths resources which will hopefully be useful to you.
-They can help explain some of the vocabulary the children are expected to use.
+We would like to share with you some Maths resources which you might find useful, helping to explain some of the Mathematical vocabulary the children are expected to use.